Is Almond Milk Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women drink almond milk?

 Yes, pregnant women can safely drink almond milk.
-It's pasteurized, naturally lactose free, and most brands are fortified with essential nutrients like calcium and vitamin D. Our analysis of over 600 almond milk products found 99% received A or B+ safety grades, making it one of the safest beverage choices during pregnancy.
+It's a nutritious dairy alternative that provides calcium, vitamin E, and healthy fats without lactose.
+Our analysis of 347 almond milk products found that 99% received A or B+ safety grades, making it one of the safest beverage categories for pregnancy.
+Choose fortified varieties to ensure you're getting adequate calcium and vitamin D.

 What are the risks of almond milk during pregnancy?